azrielmt/vct-hackathon/README.md

 # vct-hackathon

+## Create a LLM-powered digital assistant with Amazon Bedrock to build teams and answer questions about VALORANT Esports players

 # Welcome to the VCT Hackathon: Esports Manager Challenge, powered by AWS and Riot Games!
 You are hired as a data scientist on a new VALORANT Esports team and have been tasked by the team’s general manager to support the scouting and recruitment process.
 Create a LLM-powered digital assistant to build teams and answer various questions about VALORANT Esports players.